amitrege/CSCI1300-2024-public/README.md

 In CSCI 1300, we will not be covering `git` usage directly (though course staff are happy to answer questions about it in office hours!).
 That said, we want everyone to be familiar with the Github interface.

 # What is markdown (`.md`)?
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a **markup language** very commonly used throughout the software industry for technical writing.
-It is relatively readable in *source* form, but looks even better when *rendered* (for instance, compare the default view of [this readme](https://github.com/amitrege/CSCI1300-Summer2022/blob/main/README.md) on Github to the [raw version](https://raw.githubusercontent.com/amitrege/CSCI1300-Summer2022/main/README.md)).
+It is relatively readable in *source* form, but looks even better when *rendered*.

 Markdown files can easily be viewed in the Github UI.
 If you'd like to download a write-up, you can do so from the Github UI and open markdown files in VSCode.
 VSCode has good native [markdown support](https://code.visualstudio.com/docs/languages/markdown)--type `ctrl-shift-v` or `cmd-shift-v` to view a rendered version of your markdown file in VSCode.